 Friday July 14, 2017

 Opening Reception 6:30 – 9:00 pm

-Bloomberg BNA is once again our generous sponsor for the PLLIP Summit Opening Reception on Friday, July 14 from 6:30 – 9:00 pm at a location to be announced soon.
-Stay tuned to this page for updates.
+Bloomberg BNA is once again our generous sponsor for the PLLIP Summit Opening Reception on Friday, July 14 from 6:30 – 9:00 pm at The Market & Tap Room, 319 Colorado St.

 Saturday July 15, 2017

 7:00-8:30 am – Registration and continental breakfast – generously sponsored by LEXISNEXIS

 8:30-8:40 am – Welcome remarks: Alicia Pappas and Jeremy Sullivan, 2017 Summit Co-chairs